Optimized Steering: Quantum State Engineering and Exceptional Points

-Steering of a quantum system towards a pre-designated target state can be achieved either by drive-and-dissipation schemes \citep{Diehl2008,Kraus2008,Roncaglia2010,Diehl2011,Pechen2011a,Murch2012,Leghtas2013,Liu2016,Goldman2016,Lu2017,Huang2018} or through measurement-based protocols \citep{Pechen2006,Roa2006,Roa2007a,Jacobs2010a,Ashhab2010,Roy2019a,Kumar2020}.
+Steering of a quantum system towards a pre-designated target state can be achieved either by drive-and-dissipation schemes \citep{Diehl2008a,Kraus2008,Roncaglia2010,Diehl2011,Pechen2011a,Murch2012,Leghtas2013,Shankar2013,Lin2013,Liu2016,Goldman2016,Lu2017,Huang2018,Horn2018} or through measurement-based protocols \citep{Pechen2006,Roa2006,Roa2007a,Jacobs2010a,Ashhab2010,Roy2019b,Kumar2020}.
 The former employ a dissipative environment to relax the quantum system into the target state, while in the latter case relaxation (as well as back-action on the system) is achieved by measurements.
 Optimizing the rate of convergence towards the target state is important to render it of practical importance and minimize external perturbations.
-Exceptional points (EPs), referring to non-Hermitian degeneracies where two or more eigenvalues of the evolution operator coalesce~\citep{Kato1995,Berry2004,Heiss2012a,Hatano2019a,Minganti2019}, play an important role in a variety of optimization problems~\citep{Lin2016,Lupu2017,Metelmann2018,Partanen2019}.
-Such degeneracies are of particular interest in dynamics with complex eigenvalues where unitary dynamics competes with dissipation or gain, and may be generalized from non-Hermitian Hamiltonians to Liouvillian dynamics~\citep{Minganti2020c}.
+Refs~\citep{Ticozzi2012,Baumgartner2008} comprise a mathematical analysis of the steady states and the convergence speed.
+Exceptional points (EPs), referring to non-Hermitian degeneracies where two or more eigenvectors of the evolution operator coalesce~\citep{Kato1995,Berry2004,Heiss2012a,Hatano2019a,Minganti2019}, play an important role in a variety of optimization problems~\citep{Lin2016,Lupu2017,Metelmann2018,Partanen2019,Fernandez-Alcazar2020,Wiersig2020c,Chen2021}.
+Such degeneracies are of particular interest in dynamics with complex eigenvalues where unitary dynamics competes with dissipation or gain, and may be generalized from non-Hermitian Hamiltonians to Liouvillian dynamics~\citep{Minganti2020c,Arkhipov2020b}.
 In recent years, it has been recognized that operating near an EP enables unique functionality such as unidirectional invisibility \citep{Lin2011,Regensburger2012,Feng2013,Peng2014} or enhanced sensitivity \citep{Wiersig2014,Liu2016a,Hodaei2017,Chen2017,Lau2018,Zhang2019b}.